toxicity1985/atoum-documentation/source/en/option_cli.rst

 -ft / --force-terminal
 ======================

-This option allows you to force the output to the terminal.
+This option lets you force the output to the terminal.

 .. code-block:: shell